NobyDa/Script/README.md

 * **[Js.conf](https://raw.githubusercontent.com/NobyDa/Script/master/QuantumultX/Js.conf) (Remote script subscription, only compatible with QX1.0.10 (313) and above)**

-* **[Js_local_WorkingCopy.conf](https://raw.githubusercontent.com/NobyDa/Script/master/QuantumultX/Js_local_WorkingCopy.conf) (Local script subscriptions that need to work with Working Copy apps, this subscription can solve the problem that remote subscription cannot be made above QX 1.0.4)**

-* **[Js_local_WorkingCopy_Cookie.conf](https://raw.githubusercontent.com/NobyDa/Script/master/QuantumultX/Js_local_WorkingCopy_Cookie.conf) (This local subscription is used to resolve the cookie acquisition of QX task scripts, only available for QX 1.0.5 (188+) and above, you can disable it manually after use to avoid meaningless MITM.)**

 * **Note !!!
 Note !!!
 Note !!!
 Unlike the Surge rule, the Quantumult X rule does not include the [ConnersHua](https://github.com/ConnersHua/Profiles) ad rules, you can add it yourself.**

 #### Rule remarks :